sif-elkateb/weatherjournalapp/README.md

 # **Weather Journal App**

-##  This project is part of Udacity Web development Proffessional Nanodegree
+##  This project is part of Udacity Frontend Nanodegree

 *   Asynchronous web app was Created that uses Web API [OpenWeatherMap](https://openweathermap.org/api).
 *   The user provides the zip code of the city and how he feels today.